alicemason/AMPC18/_pages/Workshops.md

 Participants will use the custom STACMR software package developed by the authors.
 This will require that either Matlab or R be installed (both are supported), as well as java.
 Any version of java on or after version 1.7 is good.
 If java is not installed, it can be downloaded from [http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

-In addition, participants should download the following files:
+In addition, participants should download the following files before the workshop:

 * [State-trace analysis.pdf (a copy of the book)](/AMPC18/assets/statetrace/sta.pdf)
 * [STACMR-matlab.zip (if using Matlab)](/AMPC18/assets/statetrace/STACMR-matlab.zip)